-Activity Details Groundwater quality monitoring Prior to collection of groundwater samples to be laboratory analysed, water quality at the allocated groundwater sampling locations will be measured in-situ by a multi parameter water meter for physicochemical parameters including pH, oxidative/reductive potential, DO, temperature and electrical conductivity.
+Activity Details Groundwater quality monitoring Water quality at the allocated groundwater sampling locations will be analysed by a multi parameter water meter for water quality parameters (pH, oxidative/reduction potential, DO, temperature and electrical conductivity).
 Sampling method HydraSleeve Standard Operating Procedure (SOP) will be implemented as the groundwater sampling method (Appendix B).
 Collection of QC samples will include one field duplicate and one interlab duplicate (at a rate of one per twenty samples), collection of one combined field and rinsate blank (one per day of fieldwork) and one trip blank (one per esky).
 Decontamination procedure All non-disposable sampling equipment (IP and water quality meter) will be decontaminated with laboratory grade detergent and rinsed with deionised water between sample locations.
 Dedicated nitrile gloves and disposable HydraSleeves will be used for each location.
 Sample preservation Samples will be collected in laboratory supplied bottles containing appropriate preservatives and immediately stored in an insulated cooler chilled with ice upon sampling and ice bricks during air freight to the laboratory.
-Samples collected for analysis of metals will be filtered in the field using 0.45 μm disposable filters.
+Samples collected for analysis of metals will be filtered in the field using 0.45 μ m disposable filters.
 Samples will be submitted to the National Association of Testing Authorities (NATA) accredited laboratory accompanied by chain of custody (COC) documentation.
 Waste disposal Groundwater recovered during the purging of monitoring wells will be returned to ground.